Skip to main content

 Insulin resistance, a state of chronic hyperinsulinemia and cellular insensitivity to insulin, creates a hostile environment for the HPG axis, primarily by disrupting the function of the kisspeptin-GnRH system.
 The mechanisms are multifaceted and demonstrate the deep integration of metabolic and reproductive health.

-The following table details the specific molecular and cellular consequences of on the key components of the HPG axis, providing a clear rationale for why addressing metabolic health is a prerequisite for predictable resensitization outcomes.
+The following table details the specific molecular and cellular consequences of insulin resistance on the key components of the HPG axis, providing a clear rationale for why addressing metabolic health is a prerequisite for predictable resensitization outcomes.

 Affected Component Mechanism of Disruption by Insulin Resistance Consequence for Resensitization